Thomas James Richards, Diary No. 1, 26 August - 18 November 1914 - Part 4

 growling that goes on the ship

-is generally unsatisfactory. this I
+is generally unsatisfactory.
+This I

-hope will retify itself as time
+hope will rectify itself as time

-goes on
+goes on.

-The wet easteen has met
+The wet canteen has met

 with general approval and is